 In 2012, it was estimated that 67% of American women are “plus size” (size 14 or larger) (Bloomberg).
-However, plus size clothing is often given a tiny fraction of department store floor space, and the majority of mass retailers do not accommodate sizes beyond 12.
+However, plus size clothing is often given a tiny fraction of department store floor space.
+Sadly, the majority of mass retailers do not accommodate sizes beyond 12.

-This means that people living in larger bodies have a very hard time finding clothing that meets their body needs and personal style aspirations.
+This means that people living in larger bodies have a very hard time finding clothing that meets their body needs and personal style.

 Children’s clothing is based on age.
 This assumes a straight growth curve in which the child grows up and out at a standard rate.
-However, an 8-year-old girl who is living in a larger body may need a size 12 to accommodate her belly, but a size 12 length is way too long, leading to a poor fit.
+However, not all bodies are made to be straight.
+For example, an 8-year-old girl may need a size 12 to accommodate her waist, but a size 12 length is too long.

 Junior clothing sizes

-Brands are notorious for using their own sizing charts, which means that a woman may range up to four sizes, depending on the clothing brand.
+Every brand uses its own sizing chart.
+This means that a woman may range up to four sizes depending on the clothing brand.
 This adds significant stress for people living in larger bodies, who already feel incredibly vulnerable in the changing room.

-A teen who carries more weight in her thighs may be unable to fit in clothing from one brand, while a teen who carries her weight in her breasts may fit that brand perfectly.
-This happens to straight-size and larger sizes alike.
+A teen who carries more weight in her thighs may be unable to fit in clothing from one brand.
+A teen who carries her weight in her breasts may fit that brand perfectly.
+This happens to straight-size and plus sizes alike.

-The variation between brands can be mind-boggling, as shown in this example of the same woman trying on the same size tank top at four major retailers:
+The variation between brands can be mind-boggling.
+Here’s a woman trying on the same size in different brands:

 To avoid generating body shame and anguish, do some research before going shopping with your child.
 First, identify whether your child is straight size or plus size.

 If your child is a straight size, then you will be able to find clothing for her in most major retailers.
-If your child is on the large side of straight sizes, you may want to identify retailers that tend to run larger overall, to minimize the pain of not fitting into the largest size in the store.
+But children who are on the large side of straight sizes or are plus size may be harder to fit.
+You want to minimize the pain of not fitting into the largest size in the store.
 If your child is plus size, then you will likely have more difficulty finding options at your local mall.

-It pays to do some scouting in advance to determine whether your retailers carry plus size children’s and plus size junior’s clothing.
-It’s better not to bring your child on your scouting expeditions, as it will likely be frustrating for both of you, and your child does not need any more external evidence that there is something wrong with her body (she’s likely already facing that every day).
-We can’t protect our child from constant reminders that her body is not catered to in the fashion world, but we can protect her from unnecessary exposure to the tragedy of this fact.
+It pays to do some scouting in advance.
+Find out whether your local retailers carry plus size children’s and plus size junior’s clothing.
+It’s better not to bring your child on your scouting expeditions.
+It can be frustrating for both of you to see that there are no plus sizes.
+Save your child from external evidence that there is something wrong with her body.
+She’s likely already facing that every day.
+We can’t protect our child from constant reminders that her body does not fit our cultural ideal.
+But we can protect her from unnecessary exposure to fashion tragedies.

-When selecting clothing off the rack, select multiple sizes of the same item, including one that you are fairly certain will be too large.
+Upsizing means that you choose multiple sizes of the same item, including one that you are fairly certain will be too large.
 Try to avoid selecting anything that you are fairly certain will be too small.
 Have your child try on the clothes from the largest size to the smallest size.
+Avoid looking at the size label while trying on.
 This will help her enjoy whatever size actually fits, instead of starting small and trying to force her body into something uncomfortable or despairing over her body’s size.

 Encourage her to ignore the size label while she is trying the clothes on, reminding her that every brand does sizing differently, and it’s important to buy things that fit well, regardless of the size on the label.
 Be careful to avoid bringing any judgment to the sizing process.